TLXML: Task-Level Explanation of Meta-Learning via Influence Functions: Related work

 \section{Related work}

-\textbf{Influence functions for machine learning}.
-The primary focus of existing research is the use of influence functions in standard supervised learning models initiated by ~\citet{Koh2017-ii}.
-Influence functions have been successfully used for multiple purposes, such as explaining model behavior with respect to training data in various tasks~\citep{Barshan2020-ku,Koh2017-ii,HanWT20}, quantifying model uncertainty~\citep{alaa2020discriminative}, crafting/detecting adversarial training examples~\citep{cohen2020detecting}.These approaches focus on data-level explanations, rendering them of limited practical value in meta-learning settings.
-TLXML leverages influence functions for task-level explanations, offering more effective insights into how training tasks influence the model's behavior.
-Nevertheless, as noted in~\citet{alaa2020discriminative}, computing the Hessian matrix is expensive.
-To scale the methods of influence functions to more complex networks and larger datasets.
-TLXML uses an approximation method for faster computation of the matrix.
+\textbf{Influence functions for supervised learning}.
+The primary focus of existing research is the use of influence functions in supervised learning initiated by ~\citet{koh2017understanding}, such as explaining model behavior in terms of training data in various tasks~\citep{Barshan2020relatif, koh2017understanding, han2020explaining}, quantifying model uncertainty~\citep{alaa2020discriminative}, crafting/detecting adversarial training examples~\citep{cohen2020detecting}.
+Similar to \citet{khanna2019interpreting, Barshan2020relatif} in supervised learning, this work utilizes the Fisher information metric.
+It offers a useful geometric perspective on the method but, more importantly, addresses a computational cost challenge peculiar to meta-learning.

-\textbf{Explainable AI (XAI) for meta-learning}.
-It is natural to consider applying existing XAI methods to meta-learning.
-The methods that are agnostic to the learning process should be applicable for explaining inference in meta-learning.
-Although this area is still in its early stages, some research examples already exist~\citep{Woznica2021-uz,sijben2024function,shao2023effect}.
-The closest work to ours is by ~\citet{Woznica2021-uz} who quantified the importance of meta-features, i.e., high-level characteristics of a dataset such as size, number of features and number of classes.
-In meta-learning, the goal is to train models that can generalize across various tasks.
-We argue that understanding the influence of \textit{training tasks} play an important role in evaluating the model's adaptability, whereas meta-features offer limited insight for such evaluation.
+\paragraph{Explainable AI (XAI) for meta-learning.} Naturally, XAI methods that are agnostic to the learning process are applicable for explaining inference in meta-learning.
+Although this area is still in its early stages, several research examples exist~\citep{woznica2021towards,sijben2024function,shao2023effect}.
+With a motivation close to ours, \citet{woznica2021towards} quantified the importance of high-level characteristics of a dataset such as size, number of features and number of classes.
+However, we emphasize that the goal of meta-learning is to train models that generalize across \textit{tasks}, and understanding the impact of training tasks is crucial for evaluating a model's adaptability.